Phpillip/phpillip/doc/content/property-handlers.md

 }
 ```

-## Register your property handler
+_Register your property handler_ in the Content Repository:

 ``` php
     $app['content_repository']->addPropertyHandler(new MyPropertyHandler());
 ```

-In this example, the `handle` method will be called on every `my_property` properties when the content data `isSupported`.
+In this example, the __handle__ method will be called on every _my_property_ properties when the content data _isSupported_.